Pittosporum colensoi hero image

 • Historical importance in botanical exploration of New Zealand

-Landscape & Garden Uses
+Landscape and Garden Uses

 Rautāwhiri is excellent for native gardens, hedging, and screening applications.
 Its moderate growth rate, attractive foliage, and distinctive dark purple flowers make it valuable for both formal and informal landscape designs.